treestompz/member_manager/README.md

 - Django HTML Templates: [djLint](https://github.com/djlint/djlint)
   - [djLint VSCode Extension](https://marketplace.visualstudio.com/items?itemName=monosans.djlint)

-If you cannot setup your personal code editor to automatically use these, you can choose to use the CLI.
+If you cannot setup your personal code editor to automatically use these, you can choose to use the CLIs.

 ### Enjoy!